Absorboost – cellulose powder improving cotton quality

-Together with Japanese fiber producer Daiwabo Rayon, the HKRITA research team are piloting making regenerated viscose fibers out of the cellulose power from the Green Machine, to be able to make new garments.
-Some prototypes have already been made.
+Together with Japanese fiber producer Daiwabo Rayon, the HKRITA research team piloted making regenerated viscose fibers out of the cellulose power from the Green Machine, to be able to make new garments.
+Some prototypes were made.

 Moreover – as a lucky unintentional consequence – the powder with its superabsorbent characteristics could be interesting for farming purposes.